gvgui/React_Practice/README.md

-# React.js Exercises
+# ReactJS Exercises

-## I am currently in the process of learning React.js and I am documenting everything that I am learning here
+I am currently in the process of learning ReactJS and I am documenting everything that I am learning here

-**Currently Working on:** React Introduction
+**Currently Working on:** React ES6